-- ✓ Existing Design Standards are being maintained, additional standards have been added. - ✓ Parking dimensions are being maintained, additional standards are included. - ✓ Sign sizes for most uses are being maintained. - ✓ Loading docks in are still allowed in fronts of buildings in the Ag/Rural district.
+- ✓ Existing Design Standards are being maintained, additional standards have been added. - ✓ Parking dimensions are being maintained, additional standards have been added. - ✓ Sign sizes for most uses are being maintained. - ✓ Loading docks are still allowed in the Ag/Rural district.

 What is changing?